IETF-OPS-AD/Liaisons/LS-out-ITU-reply to-1983.md

 Note that some other SRv6-related specifications are being finalized by SPRING.
 Notably, "Compressed SRv6 Segment List Encoding (CSID)" [3] has been approved and is planned for publication by the IETF in the coming few months.

 When referring to aspects of the IETF standards as "mandatory" or "optional", it is recommended to provide a reference to the specific section and text from the specific RFC.
-This will avoid misalignment with IETF standards.
-For example, RFC 8754 does not specify the usage of "Tag" in the SRH (it only introduces the Tag field in the SRH) but the ITU document marks 'Packet Tagging and Tag Processing' as mandatory.
-There are other similar misalignments.
+This approach avoids misalignment with IETF standards.
+For example, RFC 8754 does not specify the usage of "Tag" in the SRH (it only introduces the "Tag" field in the SRH), but the ITU technical report marks "Packet Tagging and Tag Processing" as mandatory.
+There are other similar misalignments that need to be adjusted.

 While ensuring better interoperability is one of the key objectives of the IETF specifications, the IETF does not produce formal conformance test suites per se.
 However, the IETF